Looking for the best screenplay competitions to enter that offer real value and opportunities?

 This well-known and highly-respected program is designed to help up-and-coming writers on their journey to create compelling and widely loved stories.
 There are several different options within the program, such as a screenwriting lab and various fellowships, but each gives access to esteemed mentors who can provide advice and feedback throughout the process.

-You also have the possibility of attending industry events and enjoying networking opportunities during the course of the program.
+You can also attend industry events and enjoy networking opportunities during the program.
 There’s a chance of getting industry funding through this program as well.

 Though I have no personal experience with this program, it looks like an amazing opportunity for those lucky enough to be selected.